Jenna-Zhao/COVID-19_Cases/README.md

 6.  **Deploy your first application**

-    -   Finally, we published the application by using [shinyapps.io](https://www.shinyapps.io/).
+    -   Finally, we published the application following the steps in [shinyapps.io](https://www.shinyapps.io/).

 Following these instructions will enable users to reproduce the analysis and interact with the visualizations as intended.